alexisbl14/netflix-content-analysis-2008-2020/README.md

     * `netflix_titles`
     * `netflix_titles_category`
     * `netflix_titles_countries`
+- Joined 2 CSVs that acted as mapping tables
+    * `genre_mapping` maps the original genre to a normalized genre, ie TV Drama and Drama just become one genre: Drama
+    * `rating_mapping` maps the original ratings to a label such as `Kid-Friendly`, `Teen`, `Adult`, or `Not Rated`
 - **Data Cards**: The following tables describe the 3 CSV files with data from the source.

   `netflix_titles_description`